 - 500 ml (2 1/3 cups) of extra virgin olive oil

 - 2 cloves of garlic

 - fine salt and ground black pepper to taste

-Step 1) – Wash the eggplants then dry them.
+Step 1) – To make eggplant parmigiana, first thing wash the eggplants then dry them.
 Cut them into slices lengthwise to a thickness of about 5 mm (about half inch).
 Place them on a plate and sprinkle with a little coarse salt to make them lose their bitter water.
 Cover and let them loose their water for at least 30 minutes.

 Step 2) – Meanwhile, prepare the tomato sauce.
 Put three tablespoons of extra virgin olive oil and the Tomato Passata in a saucepan.
 Cook over low heat with the lid closed for about half an hour with a few basil leaves and two cloves of garlic.
 Add a pinch of fine salt and a little ground black pepper to taste.